byrd-laif/soilMakers/lifeStylesForChange/creativeEcoLivingProofOfConcept.md

 ---

 # Bio*Philia* Living Design ~ Learning to live in the light of Nature.
+(*Proof of concept Creative ecoLiving Oct 2016 - Jan 2020*)

-*Creating a symbiotic habitat for the individual as a _biological organism in the _built environment within the _biophysical environment.*
+**Creating a symbiotic habitat for the individual as a *biological organism* in the *built environment* within the *biophysical environment.***

 Civilized living; life-giving and life-sustaining with a high degree of refinement and comfort.
 Adaptable to all practical needs of life within an attractive built environment. ***Curated to allow enjoyment of nature as freely as possible.***

-## *The symbiotic relationship between Wo-Man and environment was highlighted, not human and 'things'.
+## *The symbiotic relationship between Wo-Man and environment is highlighted, not human and 'things'.*

-Wo-Men have an inherited need to _connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *personal fulfillment.* This is the human birth wright.
+Wo-Men have an inherited need to connect to nature and other biotic forms due to their *Evolutionary Dependence* on it for *Survival* and *Personal Fulfillment.* This is the human birth wright.

-*Naturally tap into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from beauty in nature, an archaic revival of Wo-Mans Gaian connection.*
+*Naturally tap into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from beauty in nature.
+An archaic revival of Wo-Mans symbiotic Gaian connection, honoring the feminine.*

 ### *Knowledge of the 'symbiotic evolutionary experience' and theory are shared here.**

 **An effort to reach ones own potential and help others do so in the process.**

 #### *The way out is a personal responsibility, the way out is in the soil.
 When the soil is healed the soul follows.*

 *It's time to call home.*
 *To act and that act to transfer through nature.*